FanWu56/Real-Time-Event-Analytics-Platform/README.md

 ```bash
 npx serve .
 ```
-Open the address it gives you, for example:
+Open the address it gives you, then go to demo.html in this address webpage, for example:
 ```bash
 http://localhost:3000/demo.html
 ```

+View the addrress, click the button the webpage should expect send request and showed in the frontend webpage

 ## Important
 The backend includes API-key-based rate limiting.
 For demo purposes, the default development limit is 10 events per minute per API key.
 Therefore, if you send more than 10 events within one minute and the dashboard stops updating, this is expected behavior, not a bug.